halilozel1903/HuaweiMapKitApp/README.md

 ## How to use Huawei Map Kit 🧐

-**First, you need to register a Huawei Developer account.
-You can register it for free from the link below.**
+First, you need to register a Huawei Developer account.
+You can register it for free from the link below.

 ![Screenshot](https://github.com/halilozel1903/HuaweiMapKitApp/blob/master/photos/huaweiDeveloperAccount.png)<br><br>

 https://id5.cloud.huawei.com/CAS/portal/userRegister/regbyemail.html

-**After opening the developer account, we will create a project**
+After opening the developer account, we will create a project

 ![Screenshot](https://github.com/halilozel1903/HuaweiMapKitApp/blob/master/photos/huaweiProject.png)<br><br>

-**And open an application in the project.**
+And open an application in the project.

 ![Screenshot](https://github.com/halilozel1903/HuaweiMapKitApp/blob/master/photos/huaweiApp.png)<br><br>

-**We need to adjust the settings of the application.
-Since it is a sample project, I share all the information with you.**
+We need to adjust the settings of the application.
+Since it is a sample project, I share all the information with you.

 ![Screenshot](https://github.com/halilozel1903/HuaweiMapKitApp/blob/master/photos/huaweiSettings.png)<br><br>

-**We need to produce SHA-256 certificate fingerprints.
-We click on the Gradle area on the right in Android Studio.**
+We need to produce SHA-256 certificate fingerprints.
+We click on the Gradle area on the right in Android Studio.

 ![Screenshot](https://github.com/halilozel1903/HuaweiMapKitApp/blob/master/photos/gradleSign.png)<br><br>

-**Clicking the signingReport button under Tasks, we generate sha 256 code.
-We add it to the relevant field in the project settings.**
+Clicking the signingReport button under Tasks, we generate sha 256 code.
+We add it to the relevant field in the project settings.

 ![Screenshot](https://github.com/halilozel1903/HuaweiMapKitApp/blob/master/photos/sha256.png)<br><br>

-**We need to activate MapKit from the Manage API section.**
+We need to activate MapKit from the Manage API section.

 ![Screenshot](https://github.com/halilozel1903/HuaweiMapKitApp/blob/master/photos/huaweiMapKit.png)<br><br>

-**We download the agconnect-services.json file.
-Then we add it to the app folder of our project.**
+We download the `agconnect-services.json` file.
+Then we add it to the app folder of our project.

 ![Screenshot](https://github.com/halilozel1903/HuaweiMapKitApp/blob/master/photos/agconnect.png)<br><br>

-**We define the necessary permissions in the Android Manifest file.**
+We define the necessary permissions in the `AndroidManifest.xml` file.

 ![Screenshot](https://github.com/halilozel1903/HuaweiMapKitApp/blob/master/photos/manifest.png)<br><br>

-**In the Build Gradle field, we add the necessary codes for Huawei Map Kit.**
+In the `build.gradle(HuaweiMapKitApp)` field, we add the necessary codes for Huawei Map Kit.

 ![Screenshot](https://github.com/halilozel1903/HuaweiMapKitApp/blob/master/photos/buildGradle.png)<br><br>

-**We add the plugin in Build Gradle.**
+We add the plugin in `build.gradle(:app)`

 ![Screenshot](https://github.com/halilozel1903/HuaweiMapKitApp/blob/master/photos/plugin.png)<br><br>

-**We add the Map Kit dependency in Build Gradle.**
+**We add the Map Kit dependency in `build.gradle(:app)`

 ![Screenshot](https://github.com/halilozel1903/HuaweiMapKitApp/blob/master/photos/dependencies.png)<br><br>

-**Now we can add map to our layout file.**
+Now we can add map to our layout file (`activity_main.xml`).

 ```kotlin
 <?xml version="1.0" encoding="utf-8"?>